Second-language acquisition

+Individual factors like age, motivation, and personality also influence SLA, as seen in discussions on the critical period hypothesis and learning strategies.
+In addition to acquisition, SLA explores language loss, or second-language attrition, and the impact of formal instruction on learning outcomes.

 Definitions

-Second language refers to any language learned in addition to a person's first language; although the concept is named second-language acquisition, it can also incorporate the learning of third, fourth, or subsequent languages.
+Second language refers to any language learned in addition to a person's first language; although the concept is called second-language acquisition, it can also incorporate the learning of third, fourth, or subsequent languages.
 Second-language acquisition refers to what learners do; it does not refer to practices in language teaching, although teaching can affect acquisition.
 The term acquisition was originally used to emphasize the non-conscious nature of the learning process, but in recent years learning and acquisition have become largely synonymous.

 SLA can incorporate heritage language learning, but it does not usually incorporate bilingualism.
 Most SLA researchers see bilingualism as being the result of learning a language, not the process itself, and see the term as referring to native-like fluency.
 Writers in fields such as education and psychology, however, often use bilingualism loosely to refer to all forms of multilingualism.
 SLA is also not to be contrasted with the acquisition of a foreign language; rather, the learning of second languages and the learning of foreign languages involve the same fundamental processes in different situations.